Chart Color Schemes

 AreaSearch assessment positions Swan Hill ahead of most Australian regions for employment performance

-Workforce participation stood at 59.8%, slightly higher than Rest of Vic.'s 57.4%.
-Key industries for employment among residents are health care & social assistance, retail trade, and education & training.
-The area has a particularly strong specialization in agriculture, forestry & fishing, with an employment share 1.3 times the regional level.
-However, public administration & safety has limited presence, with only 5.1% of jobs compared to the regional average of 6.5%.
+Workforce participation stands at 59.8%, slightly higher than the regional average of 57.4%.
+Key industries include health care & social assistance, retail trade, and education & training.
+The area specializes in agriculture, forestry & fishing with an employment share 1.3 times the regional level.
+Public administration & safety has a limited presence at 5.1% compared to the regional average of 6.5%.

-Many residents appear to commute elsewhere for work based on Census data.
-Between June 2024 and June 2025, Swan Hill's labour force decreased by 4.1%, employment decreased by 3.4%, leading to a fall in unemployment rate by 0.7 percentage points.
-In comparison, Rest of Vic. saw an employment decline of 0.9% and an increase in unemployment rate by 0.4 percentage points during the same period.
-State-level data up to Sep-25 shows VIC employment grew by 1.08% year-on-year, adding 39,880 jobs, with a state unemployment rate of 4.7%, slightly higher than the national rate of 4.5%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% growth over five years and 13.7% over ten years nationally.
-Applying these projections to Swan Hill's employment mix suggests local growth of approximately 6.0%% over five years and 12.8% over ten years, though these are simple extrapolations for illustrative purposes only.
+Many residents commute outside Swan Hill for work based on Census data.
+Between June 2024 and June 2025, labour force decreased by 4.1% and employment by 3.4%, leading to a 0.7 percentage point drop in unemployment rate.
+In comparison, Rest of Vic.'s employment declined by 0.9% while labour force fell by 0.4%, resulting in an increase of 0.4 percentage points in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% growth over five years and 13.7% over ten years.
+Applying these projections to Swan Hill's employment mix suggests local growth of approximately 6.0% over five years and 12.8% over ten years, although these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment